joshwcomeau/redux-sounds/README.md

   }
 }

-export function winGame() {
+export function lowJump() {
   return {
-    type: 'WIN_GAME',
+    type: 'LOW_JUMP',
-    meta: { sound: 'winGame' }
+    meta: { sound: 'jumps.lowJump' }
   }
 }

 ```

-It is worth noting that it is unlikely that you'll need to create new actions for your sound effects; You'll probably want to just add `meta` properties to pre-existing actions, so that they play a sound in addition to whatever else they do (change the reducer state, trigger other middleware, etc).
+_**Note:**It is worth noting that it is unlikely that you'll need to create new actions for your sound effects; You'll probably want to just add `meta` properties to pre-existing actions, so that they play a sound in addition to whatever else they do (change the reducer state, trigger other middleware, etc)._

 ## Troubleshooting

-#### I get a console warning when I dispatch an action.
+#### Unregistered sound

 When you dispatch an action with a `meta.sound` property, redux-sounds looks for a registered sound under that name.
 If it cannot find one, you'll get a console warning: